 Equal Pay for Equal Work

-The House Majority passed H.R.
-7, the Paycheck Fairness Act, to close the gender wage gap and ensure that employers all over the country understand the importance of, “equal pay for equal work”.
+The House Majority passed the Paycheck Fairness Act in the 116th Congress to close the gender wage gap and ensure that employers all over the country understand the importance of, “equal pay for equal work.”
 Paying women fairly is not only the right thing to do but would also significantly improve our economy.
+I look forward to passing this legislation again in the 117th Congress.